nodejs/node/doc/api/errors.md

 ### ERR_INVALID_THIS

 The `'ERR_INVALID_THIS'` error code is used generically to identify that a Node.js API function is called with an incompatible `this` value.
-Its use is currently limited to the [WHATWG URL API][] to satisfy specification requirements, but may be expanded to other areas of the Node.js API in the future.

 Example: